How to reconcile SumUp income

 (2) click the '+' button to the right of the transaction;

-(3) select the 'Income Received' option in the popup and enter the details.
+(3) select the 'Income Received' option in the pop-up and enter the details.

-TOP TIP: consider shortening the 'Description to Remember' field to just the first part of the description as this will enable all future sales / event income to auto-match!
+Consider shortening the 'Description to Remember' field to just the first part of the description as this will enable all future sales / event income to auto-match!

 Card/Payment Process Fee